LOS GATOS, CA • UPDATED MARCH 2026

 Quick Answers

 For removal in Los Gatos hillside zones, yes — and the city enforces aggressively with misdemeanor charges.
-Protected trees include significant trees of any species at 6-inch DBH in hillside overlay areas, and heritage oaks require protection even on hillside properties.
+Protected trees include significant trees of any species at 6-inch trunk diameter in hillside overlay areas, and heritage oaks require protection even on hillside properties.
 Trimming requires permits in hillside zones.
 Contact the Planning Department before any tree work.

 Tree removal in Los Gatos typically costs $2,000–$6,000 for standard residential jobs, $6,000–$12,000 for large trees requiring crane access, and $12,000–$18,000+ for heritage specimens in protected areas.
 Permit costs and environmental review can add $500–$2,000.
 Stump grinding adds $250–$600.